cryptosubh/blog/_drafts/Conditioning-on-a-Collider.md

 Conditioning on a collider is a special case of selection bias, where the sample studied doesn't accurately reflect the makeup of the population that we wish to draw conclusions about.
 The selection bias occurs because inclusion in the sample is determined based upon two (usually independent) factors.
 It's tough to conceptualize without an example so let's dive right in.

+Admission to Princeton University is based upon a lot of factors, including grades, scores, recommendations, extracurriculars, and a  personal essay.
+Let's roll up all those factors into a generic bucket we'll call "high school record".
+Obviously, the process is complicated and subjective, but let's just agree that the admission committee looks at each applicant's high school record and accepts the top 5% of students.

+Now suppose the Princeton Committee for Diversity & Inclusion surveys the student body and discovers a shocking paucity of left-handed, red-headed hermaphrodites (henceforth referred to as LRHs) among the university community.
+The Diversity Committee writes a strongly-worded letter to the Admissions Committee suggesting that they accept all LRH applicants going forward.